Introduction

 The biblical record also contains clear warnings about seeking the dead or treating dreams as authoritative messages from departed persons.
 Scripture forbids practices that attempt to summon the dead and instructs believers to test spirits and hold fast to what is good.
 When a dream presents itself as a directive from a deceased person or claims to reveal secret knowledge, Christians should respond with caution and submit the experience to scriptural norms and communal discernment.

-There shall not be found among you any one that maketh his son or his daughter to pass through the fire, or that useth divination, or an observer of times, or an enchanter, or a witch,
+10There shall not be found among you any one that maketh his son or his daughter to pass through the fire, or that useth divination, or an observer of times, or an enchanter, or a witch, 11Or a charmer, or a consulter with familiar spirits, or a wizard, or a necromancer.
+12For all that do these things are an abomination unto the Lord: and because of these abominations the Lord thy God doth drive them out from before thee.

 Beloved, believe not every spirit, but try the spirits whether they are of God: because many false prophets are gone out into the world.

-Prove all things; hold fast that which is good.
+21Prove all things; hold fast that which is good.
+22Abstain from all appearance of evil.

 Pastoral Reflection and Discernment